-The p rogr amme's written curriculum is well structured and fit-for-purpose a) of its programme is suitably structured and coherently oriented towards the achievement by learners is intended programme learning outcomes.
-The programme (including any stages and modules) egrated in all its dimensions. b) In so far as it is feasible the programme provides choice to enrolled learners so that they may align learning opportunities towards their individual educational and training needs. c) module and stage is suitably structured and coherently oriented towards the achievement by the set of the intended programme learning outcomes. d) objectives and purposes of each of the programme's elements are clear to learners and to the ider's staff. e) programme is structured and scheduled realistically based on sound educational and training siples. f) The o curriculum is comprehensively and systematically documented. g) credit allocated to the programme is consistent with the difference between the entry standard minimum intended programme learning outcomes. h) credit allocated to each module is consistent with the difference between the module entr dard and minimum intended module learning outcomes. i) - j) fullti programme duration (expressed in terms of time from initial enrolment to completion) and it me equivalent contact time (expressed in hours) are consistent with the difference between th mum entry standard and award standard and with the credit allocation.
-Satisfac tory Comment (yes, no), partiall y) Ver The panel is satisfied that this criterion has been satisfactorily addressed by the Yes , College during the review event and in the documentation provided.
+The programme's written curriculum is well structured and fit-for-purpose

+- a) The programme is suitably structured and coherently oriented towards the achievement by learners of its intended programme learning outcomes.
+The programme (including any stages and modules) is integrated in all its dimensions. - b) In so far as it is feasible the programme provides choice to enrolled learners so that they may align their learning opportunities towards their individual educational and training needs. - c) Each module and stage is suitably structured and coherently oriented towards the achievement by learners of the intended programme learning outcomes. - d) The objectives and purposes of each of the programme's elements are clear to learners and to the provider's staff. - e) The programme is structured and scheduled realistically based on sound educational and training principles. - f) The curriculum is comprehensively and systematically documented. - g) The credit allocated to the programme is consistent with the difference between the entry standard and minimum intended programme learning outcomes. - h) The credit allocated to each module is consistent with the difference between the module entry standard and minimum intended module learning outcomes. - i) Elements such as practice placement and work based phases are provided with the same rigour and attentiveness as other elements. - j) The programme duration (expressed in terms of time from initial enrolment to completion) and its fulltime equivalent contact time (expressed in hours) are consistent with the difference between the minimum entry standard and award standard and with the credit allocation.

+Satisfactory Comment

+(yes, no,

+partially)

+Vos The panel is satisfied that this criterion has been satisfactorily addressed by the

+Yes College during the review event and in the documentation provided.

-The panel was satisfied that the programmes and their modules were appropriately structured and scheduled.
-In general, the module descriptors are well-written and fit for purpose.
+The panel is satisfied that the programme and its modules are appropriately structured and scheduled.
+In general, the module descriptors are well-written and fit for purpose